neysap/CIT594-Design/README.md

 Testing

-This project comes with a built-in test suite in BasicTests.java that checks:
+The BasicTests.java file contains automated tests to verify:

 Output formatting

-Flu detection logic
+Flu keyword detection

-Whether log files are being written correctly

-State mapping accuracy
+Proper state mapping

+Log file structure and accuracy

-You’ll see test results in the console and can manually inspect the generated log files.
+You’ll see console output for each test run and can manually inspect generated logs.

-Submission Structure
+Folder Structure

-Your submission folder should look like this:
+Your project should be organized like this:

 submit/
-├── src/
+└── src/
-│   └── edu/
+    └── edu/
-│       └── upenn/
+        └── upenn/
-│           └── cit594/
+            └── cit594/
-│               ├── datamanagement/
+                ├── datamanagement/
-│               ├── processor/
+                ├── processor/
-│               ├── ui/
+                ├── ui/
-│               └── util/
+                └── util/
-└── Neysa Porter.txt  ← academic integrity statement (outside src)

 Final Thoughts

-This project helped me reinforce key Java concepts like modular design, file parsing, regex matching, and working with coordinates.
-It also gave me practice designing programs that can be tested and extended easily, with clean separation of concerns.
+This project gave me hands-on experience designing a clean, testable Java application from scratch using real-world data.
+I worked with file parsing, regex filtering, geographic calculations, and logging — all within a modular design that made the code easier to test and extend.
+It’s one of my favorite early projects for demonstrating core Java skills and software design principles.